 Kodi is a powerful and free home theatre software which is becoming popular each day.
 People install it on almost everything nowadays from TV Stick, Android TV Boxes, Windows, iPad, Nvidia Shield to Chromecast.

 Kodi is open-source and legal, and you can freely download and install it on whichever device you want.
-Officially sanctioned add-ons are fine to use without breaking laws and are considered the best movie addons.
 Volunteers usually maintain Kodi, and they do a great job.
 However, it is too much to ask them to account for scenarios where hackers may try to take advantage of the work they do.
 Here are some of the precautions you need to take into account when using Kodi add-ons.

 When you launch Kodi, it will check for new updates for all the add-ons installed and download them if necessary.
 The whole process will happen over the unencrypted HTTP.
 This implies that an attacker can intercept the traffic and send a malicious add-on to the user.
 This is referred to as the man-in-the-middle attack, and it is simple to pull off but very common.
 With the malicious add-on in place, it can execute Python codes.

 You can mitigate such attacks with VPN but not prevent them fully.
 A VPN will encrypt the traffic between the PN server and your device, which prevents such hacks.
 There is, therefore, little chance that the attacker can intercept traffic between the add-on repository and the VPN server.

 Devices with Pre-Installed Kodi